pemistahl/lingua-py/README.md

 dictionaries.
 Memory consumption reduced to approximately 800 MB but CPU performance dropped significantly.
 Both approaches were not satisfying.

-Starting from version 2.0.0, the pure Python implementation was replaced with compiled Python bindings to the native
+Starting from version 2.0.0, the pure Python implementation is complemented by compiled Python bindings to the native
 [Rust implementation](https://github.com/pemistahl/lingua-rs) of *Lingua*.
 This decision has led to both quick performance and a small memory footprint of less than 1 GB.
 The pure Python implementation is still available in a [separate branch](https://github.com/pemistahl/lingua-py/tree/pure-python-impl) in this repository and will be kept up-to-date in subsequent 1.* releases.
+There are environments that do not support native Python extensions such as [Juno](https://juno.sh/), so a pure Python implementation is still useful.
-Both 1.* and 2.* versions will remain available on the Python package index (PyPI).
+Both 1.* and 2.* versions are available on the Python package index (PyPI).

 ## 4. Which languages are supported?